Federal Unemployment Benefits Expire Sept. 4: What You Need To Know

 CHICAGO (CBS) – Four federal programs that provide additional unemployment benefits are expiring on Saturday.

 Pandemic Unemployment Assistance: The program provided full benefits to those not traditionally eligible.
-The program mostly assisted self-employed or “gig economy” workers.READ MORE: Cubs Manager David Ross, President Jed Hoyer Test Positive For COVID-19
+The program mostly assisted self-employed or “gig economy” workers.READ MORE: At Least 5 Killed, 54 Wounded In Chicago Labor Day Weekend Gun Violence

 Federal Pandemic Unemployment Compensation: This program provided $300 per week in supplemental unemployment benefits.